 Level 5 Leadership: Collins found a common characteristic of the great companies was great leadership.
 Specifically, Collins defined “Level 5 Leadership” as a key to moving from good to great.

 Level 5 leaders achieve better results than the “strategic and effective” Level 4 leaders.
-Level 5 leaders also have an intense determination and profound humility.
+Level 5 leaders also have intense determination and profound humility.
 They remain humble learners while having a steadfast resolve.
 Level 5 leaders establish a set of core values focused on a higher purpose than mere profit generation.
 Collins found these leaders were committed to the long-term success of their organizations, and many rose to a leadership role from within the company.

 “Mix personal humility with professional will”